zhmzm/FLDetector_pytorch/README.md

 jupyterlab=3.3.2

-Install instruction are recorded in install_requirements.sh
+Install instructions are recorded in install_requirements.sh

 # Run
-VGG and ResNet18 can only be trained on CIFAR-10 dataset, while CNN can only be trained on fashion-MNIST dataset.
+VGG and ResNet18 can only be trained on CIFAR-10 dataset, while CNN can only be trained on the fashion-MNIST dataset.

 Quick start:
 ```